 cv.
 Broccoli ‘Kabuki‘ – an early variety cropping 65 days after planting out.
 Plant 15-17cm apart for ‘baby veg’.
 Ideal for pots or small raised beds.

-Please note this page contains links to affiliate marketing partner.
+Please note we are an Amazon affiliate associate.
 Please read our affiliate disclosure.

 Submit your review